edilbertoamorim/ICARE_sourcelocalization/README.md

 # EEG Burst Source Localization Pipeline

+WARNING : Pipleine in development.
+(Some scripts might not be optimised)

 ## Overview
 This repository contains a pipeline for detecting EEG bursts, extracting burst ranges, performing source localization / reconstruction and ROI-based analysis.
 It was developed for analyzing patient-specific EEG data and performing group-level analysis using **EEGLAB**, **FieldTrip**, and custom MATLAB scripts.